Describe your approach?

 Have you photographed at my venue before?

 I travel so far and wide I rarely shoot the same venue more than once.
 Is it relevant? absolutely not.
 There is no such thing as needing to be familiar with a venue once you go past the 'keen amateur' status of being a photographer.
-Any photographer who tells you that you need to pick someone familiar with a venue is an amateur - walk away and find a professional, a proper one.
+The great thing about seeing a new venue at every wedding is the creativity that brings to the photographic process.
+As a photographer I’ve been offered a number of ‘residential’ positions at venues, while that’s lovely I feel that visiting the same venue on a regular basis leads to a certain amount of complacency, new places encourage creativity and excitement.

 Do I offer albums?